ewolff/software-architektur.tv/index.md

 stellen.
 Die Aufnahme stehen danach als Video und Podcast zur Verfügung.

-# Tuesday 29.5.
+# Wednesday 29.5.
 19:00 CEST Vaughn Vernon about Domain-driven Design

 Vaughn is the author of many fundamental books about domain-driven design and one of the leading experts in this field.
 In this episode,